 Here are a few examples of how to calculate the price per square foot.

-It’s important to remember that price per square foot is only one metric.
-It doesn’t tell you anything about the home’s layout, or other features such as how many bathrooms there are or whether or not the basement is finished.
+Price per square foot doesn’t include anything about the home’s layout or other features, such as how many bathrooms there are or whether or not the basement is finished.
 For example, basements generally aren’t included in square footage calculations.
-If the 1,500-square foot home has a 500-square foot finished basement and the 2,500-square foot home has a simple concrete cellar, that will affect the overall value, but not the price per square foot.
+If the 1,500-square-foot home has a 500-square-foot finished basement and the 2,500-square-foot home has a simple concrete cellar, that will affect the overall value but not the price per square foot.

 That said, the price per square foot can give you leverage when negotiating with a seller.
 You can show them listings for homes in the same neighborhood with a lower price and use that as a tool to talk them down.
 At worst, they’ll refuse to meet your price.
 At best, it can help you get a much better deal.